 That is all there is to a relationship: the four securities.

-Marriage, with all its price, continues to be a sacred institution like no other.
-It is like a gym membership, if you really want, you can go to the gym and work out, make friends and stay fit.
+Marriage, with its price, continues to be a sacred institution like no other.
+It is like a gym membership; if you really want to, you can go to the gym and work out, make friends and stay fit.
 However, if you are lazy or cannot find time, membership alone is not going to bestow good health.
-Similarly, if you want bliss, joy, togetherness, dependability from your marriage, you have to work for it.
+Similarly, if you want bliss, joy, togetherness, and dependability from your marriage, you have to work for it.
 Here is an article on 5 Ways to Improve your marriage.